Income tool

 If your deduction rate feels higher than expected, pension and student loan settings can make a meaningful difference.

-This page is especially useful as the first step before using rent affordability, budget planning, or debt payoff tools.
+This page is especially useful as the first step before using rent affordability, budget planning or debt payoff tools.

-Is this exact?
+Is this take-home pay estimate exact?

 Should I use gross or take-home pay for budgeting?